pietjuu/Mars/readme.md

 The **db-populate** script is responsible for populating the database with useful data.

-## Adding/updating an openapi endpoint.
+## Adding or updating an openapi endpoint.
    1. Update the openapi specification in the documentation repo.
       2. Commit and push the results.
    2. Update the function **buildRouter** in the class **MarsOpenApiBridge**